openmainframeproject/cobol-check/README.md

 Cobol Check provides fine-grained unit testing/checking for Cobol at the same conceptual level of detail as unit testing frameworks for other languages, such as Python, Ruby, C#, and Java.

+## Feature overview
+- Fine-grained assertions
+- Stubs and mocks
+- Mock perform verification
+- Test result report in JUnit format and HTML
+- And much more

 ## Thanks!

 A big thank you to [Vicom Infinity](https://www.vicominfinity.com/) for kindly providing a test z/OS environment for the project!

+Another thank you, goes towards BankData, for major contributions to the project.

 ## Immediate needs